Bvanderwolf/BWolfPackages/Assets/BWolf/Utilities/PlayerProgression/README.md

 The ProgressableObject class from which Quest and Achievement types derive implements the IProgressInfo interface.
 This interface is used to provide information to display and retreive from callbacks.
-The QuestManager class provides a list of IProgressInfo objects which can be retreived to display quests and an event to provide callbacks for when a ques has been completed.
+The QuestManager class provides a list of IProgressInfo objects which can be retreived to display quests and an event to provide callbacks for when a quest has been completed.
 The PlayerProperty class provides this functionality for Achievements held by PlayerProperties.